-This easy shelled Edamame Salad with a citrus and honey ginger vinaigrette is spoon licking good!
-One of my favorite Asian salad recipes, this salad combines shelled edamame, fresh peppers, carrots, and cucumbers all wrapped in an amazing sweet, sour with just-enough-spice dressing !!!!
+This easy Edamame Salad with ginger dressing is spoon licking good!
+One of my favorite Asian salad recipes, this salad combines shelled edamame, red bell peppers, carrots, and cucumbers all wrapped in a sweet, sour and just-enough-spice dressing !!!

-But the real star of this salad is the dressing!
-Honestly, this ginger vinaigrette is something you’ll want to drizzle over darn near everything – fresh fish, grilled shrimp, other salads, grilled or roasted chicken, steamed or roasted veggies!
+The real star of this salad though is the dressing!
+You'll want to drizzle it over darn near everything - fresh fish, shrimp, other salads, chicken, or steamed or roasted veggies!
 With a jar of this zippy dressing in the fridge, summer meals are a no brainer!

 What you need to make this Edamame Salad:

 - red, orange or yellow bell peppers